secoats/secoats.github.io/_posts/2020-12-08-ethernet_sniffer.md

 Keep track of MAC Addresses and associate IP Addresses and open Port numbers with them.
 This might be an alternative to noisy port scanners.

 Due to switching, this might be not very effective though, unless you use some kind of spoofing.
+Wireless LAN is a different can of worms that I won't open here.

 ## FIN ACK